 Early Greek Humanism: The Beauty of the Human Form and Essence

-In other terms we mean the Greeks' emphasis on the human body: on Physical Beauty, Athleticism (contrast with Biblical Prophets, who are not really "heroes" but rather "chosen"); the Greeks see physical beauty as literally "divine", as godly.
+2) Greek Humanism also refers to the Greeks' emphasis on the human body: on Physical Beauty, Athleticism; the Greeks see physical beauty as literally "divine", as godly.
 Our own obsession with sports, and our culture's willingness to bestow massive economic benefits on athletes, comes directly from this legacy.
 The original, Greek Olympics were also literally structured on the chapters of the Iliad and Odyssey that describe athletic events.

 For the Greeks, all people can and do communicate with a god or gods; these gods exist very much in the real world, taking on the shape of humans (or even animals), and even often having sexual relations with humans etc..
 These gods have a physicality that is increasingly missing in the OT god (and then returned in the NT god Jesus), and this physicality reinforces the belief that human physical qualities are themselves an element of the divine.
 If the gods look like us, then we look like the gods; thus, our bodies are godly.